apache/incubator-uniffle/docs/server_guide.md

 Generally, `rss.server.read.buffer.capacity` of 20g is enough, you can pay more attention to the metric `read_used_buffer_size`.

-If we reserve 10g, and the remaining off-heap space is for `rss.server.buffer.capacity`, also assuming the machine has 470g of memory, the configs will be:
+If we reserve 10g, and the remaining off-heap memory is for `rss.server.buffer.capacity`, also assuming the machine has 470g of memory, the configs will be:

 ```
 rss.server.buffer.capacity 330g